- tramadol hydrochloride

 Convulsions have been reported in patients receiving tramadol at the recommended dose levels.
 The risk may be increased when doses of tramadol exceed the recommended upper daily dose limit (400 mg).
 In addition, tramadol may increase the seizure risk in patients taking other medicinal products that lowers the seizure threshold (see section 4.5).
 Patients with epilepsy or those susceptible to seizures should be only treated with tramadol if there are compelling circumstances.

-Tramadol has a low dependence potential.
-On long-term use tolerance, psychic and physical dependence may develop.
-At therapeutic doses, withdrawl symptoms have been reported with a frequency of 1 in 8,000 while reports of dependence and abuse have been less frequent.
-Because of the potential for dependence or withdrawl to occur, the clinical need for continued analgesia should be reviewed regularly.
+Tolerance, psychic and physical dependence may develop, especially after long-term use.
 In patients with a tendency to drug abuse or dependence, treatment with Brimisol PR should only be carried out for short periods under strict medical supervision.

 Tramadol is not suitable as a substitute in opioid-dependent patients.
 Although it is an opioid agonist, tramadol cannot suppress morphine withdrawal symptoms.